 Along with their prominent role in the early history of Colorado, the San Juan Mountains have remained a popular spot for tourists who visit Telluride, Ouray, Silverton, or Creed looking to get a taste of the true Colorado experience.
-Stretching from southwestern Colorado to northwestern New Mexico, these unglamorous peaks are home to some of the best camping and outdoor recreation in the state, if only you know where to look!
+Stretching from southwestern Colorado to northwestern New Mexico, these unglamorous peaks are home to some of the best outdoor recreation and camping in Colorado, if only you know where to look!

 What Makes Colorado’s San Juan Mountains An Idyllic Outdoors Destination

 For the dedicated hikers and outdoor enthusiasts, the San Juan Mountains offer a wealth of opportunity to explore one of Colorado’s great natural areas.
 With 13 of Colorado’s 53 fourteeners in one location, the San Juans are premium territory for high altitude hikes and wilderness excursions, as well as climbing, fishing, and OHVing.
 Here are a few of our favorite things to do during a visit to this spectacular mountain range: